-The show starts when large lotus flower barges start floating to the center of the lagoon (similar to the barges in Illuminations).
+The show starts when large lotus flower barges start floating to the center of the lagoon (similar in style to the barges in Illuminations).
 Boats carrying storytellers follow.
 The Asian-inspired music is a great complement to the show.

 Rivers of Light also includes large animal barges that almost look like they are made of stained glass.
 There are also mist screens, projections, water fountains, lasers, and more.